Purchasing Card User Guide

 Forward signed log, statement, and receipts to the Card Program Coordinator in your department.
 He/she will review and electronically approve your monthly charges, approve the log, and forward the information to Purchasing Services.
 Statements and receipts must be kept on files for 6 years.

 If you find an item on your statement that is incorrect, contact the vendor immediately to resolve the disputed charge.
-If the vendor does not resolve the discrepancy within 30 days, either dispute the transaction on Access Online (US Bank) or call 800.344.5696.
+If the vendor does not resolve the discrepancy within 30 days, either dispute the transaction in Access Online Transaction Management or call US Bank at 800-344-5696.
 Disputes will usually be resolved within 60-90 days.

 All vendors have a right to "cure" a problem with a purchase within a reasonable period of time.
 Thus, when you receive either an incorrect or defective item, you must allow the vendor a reasonable amount of time to either replace the product, resolve the service issue, or issue you a credit before turning the matter over to Access Online (US Bank).
 Follow the "Incorrect Charges" dispute process if the vendor is unwilling to work with you on resolving the issue.